Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Molecules can be “recursive”: a reaction body can define further reactions that involve the same molecule and inject it.
 This will create a recursive configuration of new molecules, such as a linked list or a tree.

 TODO

 # Limitations of Join Calculus

-While designing the “abstract chemistry” for our application, we need to keep in mind certain limitations of Join Calculus system.
+While designing the “abstract chemistry” for our application, we need to keep in mind certain limitations of Join Calculus.

 First, we cannot detect the _absence_ of a given non-blocking molecule, say `a(1)`, in the soup.
 This seems to be a genuine limitation of join calculus.